Julian22222/PRACTICE/Next_and_NestJS/README.md

 Here are some key properties you want to include for SEO in the metadata object:

-title — The page title shown in browser tabs and search results. description — A short summary of the page, shown in search results. keywords — Keywords related to the page (less important nowadays but still used sometimes). robots — Controls if search engines should index or follow the page (index, follow is default). openGraph — Metadata for social media sharing (Facebook, LinkedIn, etc.). twitter — Metadata for Twitter cards.
+- title — The page title shown in browser tabs and search results.
+- description — A short summary of the page, shown in search results.
+- keywords — Keywords related to the page (less important nowadays but still used sometimes).
+- robots — Controls if search engines should index or follow the page (index, follow is default).
+- openGraph — Metadata for social media sharing (Facebook, LinkedIn, etc.).
+- twitter — Metadata for Twitter cards.
+- etc.

 Metadata